odinuv/web/en/apv/articles/javascript/index.md

 ### Data types
 JavaScript is dynamically typed like PHP.
 We have basic types: *strings*, *numbers*, *booleans* and also *arrays* (only ordinal) and general *objects*.
-Unlike in PHP, even basic types are objects, for example you can call methods on strings like this:
+Unlike in PHP, even basic types are objects, for example you can call methods or access object's attributes on strings like this:

 {% highlight javascript %}
 var chars = "a,b,c,d,e,f".split(',');  //divide string to array